MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-pcwcreateinstance.md

 # PcwCreateInstance function

 ## -description

-The <b>PcwCreateInstance</b> function creates a new instance for the specified registered counter set.
+The `PcwCreateInstance` function creates a new instance for the specified counterset.

 ## -parameters

 ### -param Instance [out]

 A pointer to receive the newly created instance.
+The instance should be closed using <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwcloseinstance">PcwCloseInstance</a>.

 ### -param Registration [in]

-A pointer to the registered provider that owns this instance of the counter set.
+A pointer to the counterset registration that owns this instance.
+The registration is created using <a href="https://docs.microsoft.com/windows-hardware/drivers/ddi/wdm/nf-wdm-pcwregister">PcwRegister</a>

 ### -param Name [in]

-A pointer to the Unicode string that contains the name of the instance of the counter set.
+A pointer to the Unicode string that contains the name of the instance of the counterset.
+Note that instance names are not case-sensitive and should be unique.

 ### -param Count [in]

 The number of data blocks that are associated with this instance.

 ### -param Data [in]

-A pointer to an array of data blocks that contains the counter values of this instance.
+A pointer to an array of data block descriptors that contains the counter values of this instance.

 ## -returns

 This function returns one of the following values: